landlab/landlab/landlab/components/groundwater/joss/paper.md

 # Acknowledgements

-D. Litwin acknowledges the support of a Horton Research Award from AGU for development of this model.
+D. Litwin was supported in part by a Horton Research Award from the American Geophysical Union.
 K. Barnhart was supported by NSF EAR Postdoctoral Fellowship (NSF 1725774).

 # References